To Infinity and Beyond: SHOW-1 and Showrunner Agents in Multi-Agent Simulations

 Diffusion models operate on the principle of gradually adding or removing random noise from data over time to generate or reconstruct an output.
 The image starts as random noise and, over many steps, gradually transforms into a coherent picture, or vice versa.

-Image strip of a diffusion model generating a south park background In order to train our custom diffusion models, we collected a comprehensive dataset comprising approximately 1200 characters and 600 background images from the TV show South Park.
+In order to train our custom diffusion models, we collected a comprehensive dataset comprising approximately 1200 characters and 600 background images from the TV show South Park.
 This dataset serves as the raw material from which our models learned the style of the show.

 To train these models, we employ Dream Booth.
 The result of this training phase is the creation of two specialized diffusion models.